5 MORE Real-Life Medicare Sales Scenarios & How to Handle Them

 If you’re just getting started in Medicare sales or want to bring your “A” game this AEP, then we have more Medicare sales scenarios to help you earn more helping others!

 You may remember our first post with Medicare sales examples and scenarios.
 If you don’t, check it out!
-You may also find that article helpful.
+You may also find that post helpful.
 We know your time is valuable, especially this time of year, so let’s get to it!

 Listen to this article: